 This Easy Almond Bundt Cake with Amaretto Glaze is moist, tender, and takes no time at all to mix up and bake!

 I’ll let you in on a secret.
 This is one of those cake mix cake recipes.
 Doctoring up a cake mix is a simple way to make a store-bought product taste homemade.
-Don’t worry, no one will be able to guess that it’s not made from scratch!
+Don’t worry, no one will be able to guess that this Almond Cake is not made from scratch!

 Easy Almond Bundt Cake

 It’s rare for me to feature a dessert that’s not completely homemade, but I do have a few desserts that start with a box of cake mix.
 My chocoholic family’s favorite is a Kahlua Bundt Cake made with a chocolate cake mix and a whole lot of sour cream and chocolate chips.
 When my kids were school-aged, I would take it to teachers’ luncheons and always had to email the recipe to a couple of taste testers.
 It’s rich and lip smackin’ good.
 And these Gooey Butter Bars are another family favorite made with butter cake mix, a box of powdered sugar, cream cheese, and eggs.
 Rich and easy.

 This is the first time I’ve made one of these semi-homemade recipes with a white cake mix.
 It also called for some instant vanilla pudding, almond extract plus plenty of eggs to make it super rich and delicious.
 Then I spiked the frosting with Amaretto for an extra boost of flavor.

 What is Amaretto?

 Amaretto is a sweet Italian liqueur that originated in Soranno, Italy.
 The translation of amaretto from Italian to English means bitter almonds.
 This liqueur was originally made of bitter almonds until recently when apricot or peach pits became more the norm.
 The latter imparts a similar flavor during the distilling process.

 Tips for Making this Easy Almond Bundt Cake